syscll/syscll/README.md

 ### Greetings, FOSS friends!

-I'm Dan, an open-source programmer interested in distributed systems, networking and instrumentation.
+I'm an open-source programmer interested in distributed systems, networking and instrumentation.
 I mostly write tools in Go and Rust for Linux systems, with the occasional bash script thrown in for good measure!

 I currently help maintain the following projects:
 - [oauth2-proxy](https://github.com/oauth2-proxy/oauth2-proxy) - A reverse proxy that provides authentication via external providers.